French battleship Vérité: 1911–1914

 On 16 April 1911, Vérité hosted Fallières, the Naval Minister Théophile Delcassé, and Charles Dumont, the Minister of Public Works, Posts and Telegraphs, on a cruise to Bizerte in company with the rest of the fleet.
 They arrived two days later and held a fleet review that included two British battleships, two Italian battleships, and a Spanish cruiser on 19 April.
 The fleet returned to Toulon on 29 April, where Fallières doubled the crews' rations and suspended any punishments to thank the men for their performance.
 By 1 August, the battleships of the Danton class had begun to enter service, and they were assigned to the 1st Squadron, displacing the Liberté and République-class ships to the 2nd Squadron.
 On 4 September, both squadrons held a major fleet review for Fallières off Toulon.
 The fleet then departed on 11 September for maneuvers off Golfe-Juan and Marseille, returning to Toulon on 16 September.
 On 25 September, Liberté was destroyed by a magazine explosion, the result of the spontaneous combustion of nitrocellulose gel in her propellant magazines.
 Debris hurled by the explosion damaged several nearby battleships, including Vérité, though her crew avoided any casualties.
 Despite the accident, the fleet continued with its normal routine of training exercises and cruises for the rest of the year.
 These included trips to Les Salins, Le Lavandou, and Porquerolles through 15 December.

 In January 1912, Vérité left Bizerte and joined Justice, the battleship Danton, and the destroyers Lansquenet and Carabinier, which were steaming to Malta.
 The five vessels arrived in Valletta on 22 January, where they met King George V and Queen Mary of Britain, then returning from their voyage to India that year.
 The 2nd Squadron conducted in maneuvers in April 1912, and on 25 April, Patrie and Vérité steamed to the Hyères roadstead for gunnery training.
-The two ships, joined by Justice, left Toulon on 21 May for a set of exercises held between Marseilles and Villefranche; while at sea, Danton joined them.
+The two ships, joined by Justice, left Toulon on 21 May for a set of exercises held between Marseille and Villefranche; while at sea, Danton joined them.
 Danton had now-Amiral (Admiral) Boué de Lapeyrère and the British Prince of Wales aboard.
 Boué de Lapeyrère inspected both battleship squadrons in Golfe-Juan from 2 to 12 July, after which the ships cruised first to Corsica and then to Bizerte.
 From there, Boué de Lapeyrère transferred to Vérité for the voyage back to Toulon, and upon arriving there shifted his flag to the battleship Voltaire.
 On 20 August, the alarm was sounded aboard the ship in Toulon when crewmen noticed thick black smoke pouring from the magazines, prompting fears that the magazines had caught fire.
 Instead, it turned out that there was a problem with the ventilation system from the boiler rooms, leading to an accumulation of smoke in the boilers.